Dannyg230/Heart-Data/README.md

 # Heart-Data
-This data goes through any variables of chances of a heart attack.
+This data goes through many variables of chances of a heart attack.